Do you have to lose weight to get breast augmentation?

 Prior to surgery, find a stable weight

-Many Santa Monica plastic surgeon would advise you to lose weight before getting a breast augmentation.
+Many plastic surgeon would advise you to lose weight before getting a breast augmentation.
 This can assist you and your surgeon in determining your true breast size, making implant selection easier.
 Weight loss prior to augmentation, as well as maintaining a constant weight, might lead to a healthier overall lifestyle, which may aid recovery.

 If you’re thinking about getting a breast augmentation, consider it as part of a larger makeover plan.
 Weight loss before breast augmentation can help you figure out the best course of action for your implants and make you a better candidate for the procedure.